secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 ### Promotions

 **In-Cycle Promotions:**  An in-cycle promotion is any individual that is within the same job family, and has a similar but increased job scope.
 A promotion is not necessarily defined with a new grade due to differences in job families.
+We would typically expect a team member to have been in position for at least twelve months prior to being promoted to the next level position within the same job family.
 This process does not require interview(s), does not create backfill headcount and occurs semi-annually through the calibrated promotion process or monthly for level 5 team members in the Sales Development job family.
 All in-cycle promotions are processed in **Workday and not in Greenhouse.**

 **Internal Mobility Promotions:**  Internal Mobility promotions occur when a team member applies for an open position and accepts a role at a higher grade/job responsibilities when compared to their current role.